What is a deviated septum?

 Your doctor will talk to you and examine you.
 The doctor may use a nasal endoscope — a long tube with a bright light at the tip — to see further back into your nose.

-Nasal congestion can be caused by conditions other than a deviated septum.
+Conditions other than a deviated septum can cause nasal congestion.
 For example, you may have a different kind of structural problem inside your nose, chronic sinusitis or allergies.
 In rare cases, bleeding and blockage can be signs of a nasal tumour.

 - nasal corticosteroid sprays